awangg/simple-chat/README.md

 ﻿# Simple-Chat

- Made with Socket.IO and NodeJS. https://socket.io/get-started/chat
+ Made with Socket.IO and NodeJS.
+Framework made with https://socket.io/get-started/chat